arighi/twitch-ban-game/README.md

    command until PLAYER is resurrected

  - !unban <TARGET_PLAYER> heals <TARGET_PLAYER> to full health
-   (this command can be only ran by broadcaster or mods)
+   (this command can be executed only by broadcaster or mods)

  - PLAYER can get health back using IMG_REVIVE emotes in chat (max +1 HP for each message that contains the IMG_REVIVE emote)